Trix8990/ticket-lifecycle/README.md

 - Update Ticket Status: The agent might change the status to "In Progress" if they begin working on the ticket.
 - Communication with Customer: The agent may initiate communication by replying to the customer’s request (e.g., asking for more details or providing an initial response).

+<h2>4.
+Ticket Investigation and Work in Progress</h2>
+<h4>Actions during Investigation:</h4>

+- Ticket Updates: Agents can continue adding notes, responses, or attachments to the ticket.
+- Internal Collaboration: Agents may collaborate with other agents, escalate the issue to a higher level, or involve other departments if needed.
+- Customer Communication: The agent may keep the customer updated on progress or request additional information.
+- Escalation: If the issue is more complex, the agent may escalate the ticket to a manager or specialist for further investigation.

+<h4>Key Actions:</h4>

+- Change Ticket Status: The status of the ticket may move from "Open" to "In Progress" or "On Hold" if the agent is waiting for a response from the customer.
+- SLA Monitoring: If SLAs are set, osTicket will track the ticket’s progress to ensure that the agent meets the required response and resolution times.
+SLA breaches may trigger automatic alerts.

+<h2>5.
+Resolution and Closure</h2>
+<h4>Actions for Resolution:</h4>

+- Solution Applied: The agent provides the final solution to the customer or resolves the issue internally.
+- Ticket Status Update: The agent changes the ticket status to "Resolved" after the issue has been fixed.
+- Customer Feedback Request: The agent may ask the customer to confirm if the issue has been resolved or if further assistance is required.
+- Documentation: If necessary, the agent can create knowledge base articles or document the solution for future reference.

+<h4>Key Steps for Closure:</h4>

+- Change Ticket Status to "Closed": After confirming the customer is satisfied, the agent will mark the ticket as "Closed".
+- Email Notification: The customer receives a resolution notification email confirming that the ticket has been resolved and closed.
+- Survey: If enabled, a customer satisfaction survey may be sent to the customer for feedback on the support experience.

+<h2>Summary of Ticket Lifecycle Stages in osTicket</h2>
+<h4>1.
+Ticket Intake:</h4>

+- Customer submits a ticket via email, web portal, or other means.
+- Ticket is categorized using help topics.

+<h4>2.
+Ticket Routing and Assignment:</h4>

+- The ticket is assigned to the correct department and agent.

+<h4>3.
+Agent Review and Acknowledgment:</h4>

+- Agent acknowledges and begins working on the ticket.

+<h4>4.
+Ticket Investigation and Work:</h4>

+- Agent investigates the issue, communicates with the customer, and collaborates internally if needed.

+<h4>5.
+Resolution and Closure:</h4>

+- Agent resolves the issue, updates the status to "Resolved", and closes the ticket.

+<h4>6.
+Post-Resolution:</h4>

+- Follow-up with the customer to ensure satisfaction and gather feedback.

+<h2>Conclusion</h2>
+The osTicket ticket lifecycle ensures that customer inquiries are handled efficiently and effectively.
+From the moment a ticket is created, through the investigation and resolution phases, and finally to closure, osTicket provides agents with the tools needed to manage and resolve support requests.
+By tracking every stage, ensuring SLAs are met, and facilitating communication between agents and customers, osTicket helps improve customer satisfaction and optimize support operations.

 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>